-The following genres are accepted at the Obscura Filmfestival:
+The following genres are accepted at the Obscura Filmfestival/short film night:

 Action, horror, thriller, science fiction, fantasy, adventure.

-No Arthouse/Amateur films/documentaries/music videos are accepted, only fictional feature and short films with the above genres.
+No Arthouse/Amateur films/documentaries/music videos are accepted, only fictional short films (running time below 30 min. is preferred) with the above genres.

 Movies that are neither in German nor English language must have English subtitles.
 All films should be from the years 2019 & 2020 and should not yet have been shown in Germany.